Justin-Sniesak/ai-infra-ops/README.md

 **ai-infra-ops**

 This repository documents the design, implementation, and validation of a high-density AI infrastructure platform.
-It tracks the evolution from a baseline kubeadm cluster to a specialized GPU-orchestration environment utilizing Cilium for eBPF-based security and Run:ai for hardware simulation.
+It tracks the evolution from a baseline kubeadm cluster to a hyperscale GPU-orchestration environment utilizing Cilium for eBPF-based security, Run:ai for hardware simulation, and KWOK for hyperscale control-plane testing.

-The goal of this project is to architect a platform capable of supporting mission-critical AI workloads while enforcing a Zero-Trust, identity-based networking model at the kernel level.

 This is not a lab exercise or a reference architecture.
 It is an operational record of a specialized platform built, debugged, and validated to survive the "noise" of production AI operations.
-There are seven additional phases planned.

 ```
 ai-infra-ops/